What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Building a scalable website depends on the architecture, both for the frontend and backend.
 Scalability of the backend is related to the ability of your web servers to handle multiple requests simultaneously to reduce speed and concurrency problems.

-For instance, for one of our clients, Simform engineers hosted the entire CMS(Content Management System) on the cloud platform to enable auto-scaling and deal with search problems by creating advanced functions.
+For instance, for one of our clients, Simform engineers hosted the entire CMS(Content Management System) on the cloud platform.
+Content management systems store content in a specific database to enable auto-scaling and deal with search problems by creating advanced functions.

 Additionally, we built a component-driven architecture using React to improve frontend scalability.
 Also, decoupling of frontend and CMS through a headless architecture enabled the separation of functionalities, which reduced any existing consistency problems.